 Search engines don’t have the same processing capabilities as the human brain, which is why we need to provide written context for each image uploaded to a website—also known as alt text or alt tags.

-For example, most people can look at the image above and read the words “Buddha’s Brew Kombucha” written on the front and interpret it as a picture of a kombucha bottle surrounded by peaches, strawberries, and blueberries.
+For example, most people can look at the image above and interpret it as a picture of a man viewing analytics on a computer, presumably SEO related.
 However, search engines don’t have the same interpretive skills that we do.
 That’s why you need to help them out by writing alt tags for each image uploaded on your website.

-For the image above, the alt tag would read “Buddha’s Brew Peach Mint Kombucha.”
-Alt text should always be simple, straight to the point, and under 120 characters.
+For the image above, the alt tag would read “Improve Website SEO Data” Alt text should always be simple, straight to the point, and under 120 characters.

 Keyword utilization is a vital part of boosting SEO.
 Since rankings for keywords tend to fluctuate, it’s important to research keywords on a regular basis and make the appropriate adjustments as keyword popularity shifts.
 It’s also incredibly beneficial to know which keywords your competitors are using to boost their ranking.

 The best tool for this kind of research is Moz.
-Moz allows you to compare similar keywords and research which ones are being used by your competitors, which will also help you see what SEO tricks are helping them the most.
+Moz compares similar keywords to help you research which ones are being used by your competitors.
+It will also give you a sneak peek at which SEO tricks are helping them the most.

 As a rule, you should always include keywords in the following places: